 I taught one lesson on The Wonderful Wizard of Oz to a room of suspicious 6th graders which explained what a first edition was, how to identify it, and exactly what a rare first ed first print copy of The Wonderful Wizard of Oz was worth.
 Suddenly disaffected book-despising pupils were forensically inspecting every hardback book in the library to check for first editions and looking up values on the internet.
 They also started to read them.

-Books with naughty sounding titles and edgy covers are bound to appeal.
+Books with naughty-sounding titles and edgy covers are bound to appeal.
 Perennial favorites in classes I’ve taught include Bumface by Morris Gleitzman, Pants by Nick Sharratt and I Want My Potty by Tony Ross.
-None of these books are rude, but the covers are irresistible.
+None of these books is rude, but the covers are irresistible.
 Children want to read these books, and more importantly, they want to be seen to be reading these books.

 Accessing the story is key to loving books.
-Sometimes, however, books are not the best way for a child for first experience narrative.
+Sometimes, however, books are not the best way for a child to first experience a narrative.
 Pictures, films, comics, and graphic novels, audiobooks, the internet, discussing a story, reading together and retelling a story are all effective ways to engage interest.
 Try watching the film first and then reading the book, or listening to one chapter of a book and reading the next.
-Enjoyment of stories leads to the enjoyment of books.
+The enjoyment of stories leads to the enjoyment of books.